FEUP-LDTS-2021/ldts-project-assignment-g0801/README.md

 different behaviors - Murphy is player controlled, Scissors are NPCs with a crude form of AI, and Rocks are an environment block which can be moved.
 This allows us to go through different implementation challenges and apply different Design Patterns, thus increasing the learning experience.

-This project was developed by Fábio Sá (up202007658@edu.fe.up.pt), Pedro Barbeira (up201303693@edu.fe.up.pt) and Zé Diogo (202003529@edu.fe.up.pt) for LDTS 21/22.
+This project was developed by Fábio Sá (up202007658@edu.fe.up.pt), Pedro Barbeira (up201303693@edu.fe.up.pt) and José Diogo (202003529@edu.fe.up.pt) for LDTS 21/22.

 ### IMPLEMENTED FEATURES

 - **Move** - Murphy will move according to the arrow key pressed by the user (up, down, left, right)
 - **Eat** - The player can make Murphy eat an adjacent block without moving into it by pressing CTRL + ARROW
 - **Unit Collision** - Murphy can't move against walls, Rocks and Scissors can only move if there's no block in front of them.
-- **Menu States** - Basic Layout for menus, including main, select level and pause one.
+- **Menus** - Basic Layout for menus, including Main, select level and pause one.
 - **States** - Structure for application flow.

 ### PLANNED FEATURES